 How is an Autism Service Dog different from other service dogs?

 Most service dogs perform duties beyond companionship.
 An Autism service dog is trained to be a constant companion to the child.
 Since dogs are well known to be non-judgemental and is a faithful companion for people, they can help improve social interactions of children with Autism.
 The positive effects can resonate with the entire family.
 Autism Service Dogs can help with communication both verbal and non-verbal.
-They can help ease anxiety, improve sleep patterns, decrease elopement, teach life skills, and help increase interest in community activities.
+They can help ease anxiety, improve sleep patterns, decrease elopement, teach life skills, expand interest in activities and help increase interest in community activities.

 What is a Seizure Response Dog?